usgs/geomag-algorithms/docs/algorithms/SqDist.md

 SV is fairly easily separated from higher frequency variations using low-order polynomials to *detrend* the data. `SQ` and `DIST` have similar time scales, and are therefore more difficult to separate.
-Fourier series can be fit to data to estimate `SQ`, which works reasonably well in non-real time situations.
+Fourier series can be fit to data to estimate `SQ`, which works reasonably well in non-real time situations, with sufficient data.

 However, Fourier decomposition suffers in real time processing because there is a large computational burden associated with the long time series required to